vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 system and/or add content into the output stream.
 User-defined macros are just script that resides external to the script being evaluated, so they are evaluated.
-Script constructs like IF, LOOP, assignment, and relational comparison affect the flow of control of the script but don’t themselves put anything into the output stream when evaluated.
+Script constructs like IF, LOOP, assignment, and relational comparison affect the flow of control of the script but don't themselves put anything into the output stream when evaluated.

 Whenever a variable is evaluated, its contents are evaluated and their result is put into the output stream.
 Variables include user variables, function argument variables, system variables, match variables, and factset variables.